China's Chongqing extends power curbs as drought drags on

 "The specific recovery time will be subject to the notification of relevant departments in Chongqing," it said.

-Chongqing and Sichuan province, and large swaths of China, have been broiling under several days of 40 Celsius (104 Fahrenheit) heat - causing major drought in some areas and forest fires.
+Chongqing and Sichuan province, and large swaths of China, have been broiling under several days of 40 Celsius (104 Fahrenheit) heat - causing major crop damage in some areas and forest fires.

-Although national forecasters reduced their heat alert level from "red" to "orange" from Tuesday, temperatures are still expected to exceed 40 Celsius in Chongqing, neighbouring Sichuan and other parts of the Yangtze delta until the weekend.
+China's State Grid Corporation is deploying tens of thousands of workers to help shore up electricity supplies to Sichuan itself, state broadcaster CCTV said on Wednesday, with 130 million kilowatt-hours now being delivered every day to the province through eight transmission lines.

+Economists at ANZ said in a note on Tuesday it was unlikely China would see a repeat of last year's nationwide energy shortages, which were caused by tight coal supplies, adding that the impact of the current power crunch on gross domestic product was "negligible" so far.

-(Reporting by Beijing newsroom and David Stanway in Shanghai; Editing by Lincoln Feast.)
+(Reporting by Beijing newsroom and David Stanway in Shanghai; Editing by Lincoln Feast and Tom Hogue)

 ((bernard.orr@thomsonreuters.com))